 This chart shows the benefits included in each plan.
 Every company must make available Plan “A”.
 Some plans may not be available in your state as indicated below.

-Plans A-N are standardized by the federal government.
+Plans A-N is standardized by the federal government.
 Not all plans may be available in your area.
 Consider the benefits offered by each plan and look for one that best meets your individual needs.